Football Interviews

 The Colombian international joined Cristiano Ronaldo at Al-Nassr when he moved to the club for £64.5million at the end of the transfer window.

-Twenty-one-year-old Durán was playing Champions League football, but gave that up for a mega-money contract in the sports-washing country.
+Twenty-one-year-old Durán was playing Champions League football, but gave that up for a mega-money contract in the sports-washing country, a move that sparked plenty of debate among fans and even on popular football betting sites, where odds on his next club had shifted rapidly ahead of the deadline.

 He has had a dazzling start to life in the Middle East, netting four goals in his first three appearances.